Who pays for remote work expenses?

 In any case, this may mean more expenses.

-Some companies don’t cover these expenses, come cover these expenses to an extent – with a predefined home office stipend.
+Some companies don’t cover these expenses, some cover these expenses to an extent — with a predefined home office stipend.

 Let’s see how it all works in practice.

-Your employee may not be required by law to equip your home office, but he or she may need to make sure your office is “comfortable enough for your health”.
+Your employer may not be required by law to equip your home office, but he or she may need to make sure your office is “comfortable enough for your health”.

 However, some companies may also implement an ergonomic program to make sure you’re aware of proper conduct in terms of ergonomics — and you’ll be the one to cover the expenses.